 InfoArmory Cloud is currently in Early Access and available to a limited number of design partners.
-If you’re interested, sign up here.
+If you’re interested, request early access on the Armory Cloud page.

 With Dinghy Events, users can troubleshoot and resolve most common pipelines-as-code issues.
 You can learn how the feature works in the Feature Overview section and get a rundown of the user experience in the User Guide section.
 For a general overview of Armory’s Pipelines as Code feature and the Dinghy service, see Using Pipelines as Code.